-History majors may choose to specialize in one or more historical subfields among the Department's particular strengths - American, British/West European, Middle Eastern/Islamic, Military, Asian, or Russian History - or in a thematic area that crosses these geographical boundaries, by taking at least three relevant upper-division courses.
+History majors may choose to specialize in one or more historical subfields among the Department's particular strengths - American, British/West European, Middle Eastern/Islamic, Military, Asian, or Russian History- or in a thematic area that crosses these geographical boundaries, by taking at least three relevant upper-division courses.
 At least one concentration is required of History majors, and students may choose to complete multiple concentrations.

-For all concentrations, HIS 260(I,D) and HIS 360(I,X): Topics in History; HIS 463(I) Seminar in History; HIS 491, 492: Departmental Thesis/Project; and transfer courses may be counted where appropriate.
+For all concentrations, HIS 260(D) and HIS 360(X): Topics in History; HIS 463 Seminar in History; HIS 491, 492: Departmental Thesis/Project; and transfer courses may be counted where appropriate.
+Note: The same three courses may not be used to complete two separate concentrations that happen to have overlapping requirements.
+In such cases, the student needs to complete four courses, rather than three, in one of the two concentrations.

 The concentrations are as follows: